Auburn, Indiana: Arts and culture

-The Dekalb County Free Fall Fair is held in downtown Auburn.
-It starts at the end of September and has over 850,000 guests a year.

-Auburn is the location of the Auburn Cord Duesenberg Festival, held each Labor Day weekend, and of the Auburn Cord Duesenberg Automobile Museum and the National Automotive and Truck Museum of the United States.
-Both are National Historic Landmarks.
+Auburn is the location of the Auburn Cord Duesenberg Festival, held each Labor Day weekend.
+The city also has several museums, including the Early Ford V-8 Museum, the Auburn Cord Duesenberg Automobile Museum and the National Auto and Truck Museum.
+The latter two are National Historic Landmarks.
 The Auburn Cord Duesenberg Festival, with the annual Labor Day auction, is said to host one of the world's largest automotive auctions.
 These automotive-related events are the legacy of the Auburn Automobile Company, which closed in the late 1930s.
 The company had its headquarters and a factory in Auburn.
-Other museums located near Auburn include the Hoosier Air Museum, the Kruse Automotive and Carriage Museum, which includes the International Monster Truck Hall of Fame, and the World War II Victory Museum.
-Auburn also hosts the annual DeKalb County Free Fall Fair, a six-day event usually held in the last week of September.
+The DeKalb County Free Fall Fair, held in downtown Auburn, is a six-day event usually held in the last week of September and has over 850,000 guests per year.

 The official city logo, pictured at right, is based on the logo of the former Auburn Automobile Company.
 The company went out of business in the 1930s.
 The municipality began using the logo in the 1980s.
-The city's official nickname is '"Home of the Classics,"' a reference to the "classic" automobiles once manufactured there.
+The city's official nickname is 'Home of the Classics,' a reference to the classic automobiles once manufactured there.